radekcz/eshop/README.md

 - **application** - proper REST API based on Spring Boot built by Maven
     - API accepts JSON or XML input data.
+    - Another input data converter can be added to class `EShopConverter` where is an example of a converter.
 - **acceptance-test** - module contains independent acceptance tests for this REST API